 - Consider having your mercury amalgams replaced, if it’s an option for you financially.
 There are biological (or holistic) dentists that can do this for you.

 If you have the ability to see a naturopathic doctor to test your thyroid and coordinate your care, that is always best.
 However, if you do not, this product may help balance your thyroid without medication — if your hypothyroidism is not too extreme.
-Bonus: free shipping over $30.
+Bonus: Shipping is FREE.